 High blood pressure is a problem that quite a few Indian families are dealing with.
 Our rich culture, with specific regards to food, coupled with less active lifestyles and the rise in fast-food consumption makes it harder to manage this ailment.
 Obesity in the country also seems to be on the rise and that, combined with stress, and the amount of sodium aka salt intake thanks to fast-food and outside food has lead to more and more Indians suffering from high blood pressure.
-Your family can avoid or manage high blood pressure or hypertension through the food choices made daily.
-There are many traditional, as well as more modern or improvised Indian dishes that can keep your family’s sodium intake at a reasonable level.
+Your family can avoid or manage high blood pressure or hypertension through the food choices made daily .
+There are many traditional, as well as more modern or improvised Indian dishes and ayurvedic medicines for BP that can keep your family’s sodium intake at a reasonable level.

 Your family can avoid or manage high blood pressure or hypertension through the food choices made daily.
 There are many traditional, as well as more modern or improvised Indian dishes that can keep your family’s sodium intake at a reasonable level.